Karnagarh Raj

-The Midnapore Raj or Karnagarh Raj was medieval dynasty and later a zamindari estate of Sadgop during the British period in the Paschim Medinipur district in the state of West Bengal, India.
-The semi - independent Rajas of Karnagarh were amongst the most powerful rulers of Jungle Mahal region.
+Karnagarh Raj or the Midnapore Raj was a medieval dynasty and later a zamindari estate during the British period in the Paschim Medinipur district in the state of West Bengal, India.
+The semi-independent zamindar of Karnagarh were amongst the most powerful rulers of Jungle Mahal region.

 The kings of Karnagarh ruled over a zamindari that included Midnapore and the surrounding areas.
-They had a close link with the Sadgop rulers of Narajole Raj.
+They had a close friendship with the zamindar of Narajole Raj.

 History

 Karnagarh or Midnapore Raj was established by Raja Lakshman Singh in 1568.
 According to Binoy Ghosh, the kings of Karnagarh ruled over a zamindari that included Midnapore and the surrounding areas.
-The Sadgop dynasty that ruled over Karnagarh included Raja Lakshman Singh (1568-1589), Raja Shyam Singh (1589-1607), Raja Chhotu Roy (1607-1667), Raja Raghunath Roy (1671-1693), Raja Ram Singh (1693-1711), Raja Jaswant Singh (1711-1749), Raja Ajit Singh (1749) and Rani Shiromani (1756-1812).
+The Sadgop dynasty that ruled over Karnagarh included Raja Lakshman Singh (1568–1589), Raja Shyam Singh (1589–1607), Raja Chhotu Roy (1607–1667), Raja Raghunath Roy (1671–1693), Raja Ram Singh (1693–1711), Raja Jaswant Singh (1711–1749), Raja Ajit Singh (1749) and Rani Shiromani (1756–1812).